 Analyze runtime performance

-Users expects interactive and smooth pages.
-Each stage in the pixel pipeline represents an opportunity to introduce jank.
+Users expect interactive and smooth pages.
+Each stage in the pixel pipeline represents an opportunity to introduce jank (interruptions of rendering).
 Learn about tools and strategies to identify and fix common problems that slow down runtime performance.

-- Avoid layout as much as possible.
-Choose CSS that does not trigger layout at all.
+Avoid layout as much as possible.
+Choose CSS that doesn't trigger layout at all.

-Take a recording in the Performance panel and look for suspiciously long
+Take a recording in the Performance tool and look for suspiciously long

 Evaluate Script events.